-The Outreach team has Early Years (EYFS) and English as an additional language (EAL) specialisms.
+The School's Intervention & Support Team has Early Years (EYFS) and English as an additional language (EAL) specialisms.

 Our universal services can be successfully used to support groups or a whole class as an early intervention strategy.
 Equally, an individual child’s needs’ can be supported in this way for difficulties such as self-esteem, friendships, bullying, social skills, communication and coping with big emotions.

 Children who present with challenging behaviour that is affecting their learning to a greater extent are supported individually in the classroom and 1:1 out of the classroom.
 The School's Intervention & Support worker will normally spend around half the session in the classroom engaging the child in, and modelling positive behaviour and communication as well as classroom & learning skills.
 The frequency of sessions is assessed at referral and will vary, but typically we see a child once or twice a week.
 We might see a child more often, or even every day if they are at risk of permanent exclusion, experiencing a traumatic event or transitional event such as a managed move.